 The battle was fought in the aftermath of the U.S.-Dakota War of 1862 as United States Army General Alfred Sully led his men through the Badlands and encountered resistance from the Sioux.

-The Battle of the Badlands was more of running skirmish than an up-close battle.
+The Battle of the Badlands was more of a running skirmish than an up-close battle.
 The Sioux attacked from the hills trying to keep Sully from reaching Yellowstone River, where there were steamboats carrying supplies he needed.

-Sully claimed to have killed 100 Sioux warriors, but as Doug Ellison, a historian and mayor of Medora, told The Dickinson Press: “There was really no close hand-to-hand combat, so the troops didn’t have anyone killed.
+Sully claimed to have killed 100 Sioux warriors, but as Doug Ellison, a historian and former mayor of Medora, told The Dickinson Press: “There was really no close hand-to-hand combat, so the troops didn’t have anyone killed.
 They thought they had killed quite a number of warriors, but it was just kind of a running battle through the Badlands.”

 To read more about this battle and others during that time, check out The Dakota War: The United States Army Versus the Sioux, 1862-1865 by Micheal Clodfelter.